jlpacher/jlpacher/README.md

-👋 Hi, I’m Joao Luiz Pacher.

-I am a data scientist with succesfull experience in business for many years.
+👋 I am a data scientist & python developer with succesfull experience in industrial sector.

 Master's degree candidate, MBA in Data Science, graduated in Chemical Engineering and post-graduated in Business Administration.

-My data science experience comes from professional and academic background, leading projects in python and SQL codes and continuously improving my skills through courses, self-study, networking and independent projects.
+My data science experience comes from professional and academic background, leading projects in python and SQL codes in GCP environment.

-👀 I’m interested in learning and working on data projects.
 💞️ I love learning, challenges and changes!
-📫 How to reach me: e-mail joao.pacher@yahoo.com.br, linkedin https://www.linkedin.com/in/joaopacher/
+📫 joao.pacher@yahoo.com.br, https://www.linkedin.com/in/joaopacher/

 <!---
 jlpacher/jlpacher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+in GCPPppp